 [Section 245 inserted by No. 42 of 2004 s.
 130.]

-246. Reference of question of law to Commissioner
+246. Referring question of law to Commissioner

 (1) A novel or complex question of law arising in a proceeding before an arbitrator under Part XI may be referred by the arbitrator for the determination of the Commissioner.